 - "Eligible Social Investments" means investments which fall within the Eligible Social Projects. - "Eligible Social Portfolio" means a portfolio of Eligible Social Projects.
-Debt financing will only be allocated against projects where spend has occurred within the three-year period prior to the issuance year of the relevant debt, and/or where spend has occurred within a two-year period following the issuance. - "Eligible Social Projects" means projects which meets the Social Eligibility Criteria of the Sustainable Financing Framework.

-"Social Eligibility Criteria" means the criteria for Eligible Social Projects as set out in the Sustainable Financing Framework.
+Debt financing will only be allocated against projects where spend has occurred within the three financial years prior to the financial year of issuance of the relevant debt, and/or where spend is due to occur within a period of two financial years following the financial year of issuance. - "Eligible Social Projects" means projects which meets the Social Eligibility Criteria of the Sustainable Financing Framework. - "Social Eligibility Criteria" means the criteria for Eligible Social Projects as set out in the Sustainable Financing Framework.

-A third party consultant may review the Eligible Social Projects and issue a report and/or opinion based on the Eligible Social Projects (an "External Review").
+A third party consultant may review the Eligible Social Projects and issue a report and/or opinion based on the Eligible Social Projects (a "Social External Review").
+The Social External Review will be made available at www.thameswater.co.uk.